 92. Tale of the Royal Secret Agent and Jo-Yi

-A comedic, historical period drama that centers around an intelligent but lazy secret agent, and a divorcee woman who holds beliefs ahead of her time while searching for her happiness.
+A comedic, historical period drama that centers around an intelligent but lazy secret agent and a divorcee woman who holds beliefs ahead of her time while searching for her happiness.

 Ra Yi Eon is a grade 6 civil servant agent.
-Despite having goals to spend his days selling dumplings in a small shop set up within the territories outside of palace grounds, his sharp intelligence leads him to be offered a high position as a civil servant agent, where he is immediately given a mission to tackle.
-One trait of him is that after leaving his work right on time every day, he likes to roll around in his house while snacking on steamed dumplings.
+Despite having a goal to spend his days selling dumplings in a small shop set up within the territories outside of palace grounds, his sharp intelligence leads him to be offered a high position as a civil servant agent, where he is immediately given a mission to tackle.
+One trait of his is that after leaving his work right on time every day, he likes to roll around in his house while snacking on steamed dumplings.

 Kim Jo Yi is a passionate woman who is ahead of her time.
 She is a realist who believes that people can get divorced.
 She lives in an era when women can’t even be part of the family registry, but she dreams of getting divorced and having a fresh start in life.
 (Source: Naver & Allkpop via MyDramaList)

 93. When Flowers Bloom, I Think of the Moon

 Set during the late Joseon period, when a strict alcohol prohibition was enacted, Nam Young works as an officer for the Saheonbu.
 One of the missions at the Saheonbu is to crack down on people who break the alcohol prohibition.
 Nam Young came to Hanyang (the old name for Seoul) from his hometown to find success.
 He has an attractive physical appearance and is a man of principles.